-ePLDT, the Group's information and communications technology arm, reported service revenues of \neq 2.6 billion in the first quarter of 2010, an increase of 1% from the same period in 2009. ePLDT's EBITDA increased by 82% to \neq 369 million in 2010 as compared with \neq 203 million in 2009, mainly due to a 1% increase in service revenues and a 7% decrease in cash operating expenses, largely due to a reduction in headcount by almost 1,000.
-EBITDA margin at 14% was higher than the 8% recorded in the same period in 2009 and the 12% margin for 2009. ePLDT's revenues account for 7% of PLDT's consolidated revenues.
+ePLDT, the Group's information and communications technology arm, reported service revenues of ₽5.3 billion in the first half of 2010, an increase of 1% from ₽5.2 billion in the same period in 2009. ePLDT's EBITDA increased by 48% to ₽756 million in the first half of 2010 compared with ₽511 million in the same period in 2009, mainly due to a 1% increase in service revenues and a 4% decrease in cash operating expenses, largely due to lower headcount and compensation.
+EBITDA margin at 14% was higher than the 10% recorded in the same period in 2009 and the 12% margin for the year 2009. ePLDT's revenues account for 7% of PLDT's consolidated revenues.

-ePLDT recently reorganized its businesses to create better focus and maximize scale. ePLDT Ventus, which handles customer interaction services (more commonly known as "call center")

-and SPi Technologies, Inc., the knowledge processing arm (also known as business process outsourcing or "BPO") have combined their operations and will be known as SPi Global Solutions, Inc. while Vitro Data Center and internet and on-line gaming operations will remain housed under ePLDT.
+Earlier this year, ePLDT reorganized its businesses to create better focus and maximize scale. ePLDT Ventus, which handles customer interaction services (more commonly known as "call center") and SPi Technologies, Inc., the knowledge processing arm (also known as business process outsourcing or "BPO") have combined their operations and will be known as SPi Global Solutions, Inc. while Vitro Data Center and internet and online gaming operations will remain housed under ePLDT.